whitead/clipmol/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/whitead/clipmol/blob/master/CLIPMol.ipynb)

-Make molecules that look like a give text prompt.
+Make molecules that look like a given text prompt.
 This was built using [SELFIES](https://github.com/aspuru-guzik-group/selfies) to generate the molecules, [rdkit](https://www.rdkit.org/) to draw the molecules, [CLIP](https://github.com/openai/CLIP) to compare the images to the text prompt, and [pymoo](https://pymoo.org) to optimize the molecules' agreement with CLIP.

 Here are some examples: